Styling the Image Block

 Border Style

 You can also choose the type of border you'd like to have around your images.
-There are 4 styles to choose from, plus no border (the first button).
+There are four styles to choose from, plus no border (the first button).

 Important

-If you turn a border on using one of these buttons (instead of the + button or selecting them individually), the border starts at a thickness of 3 pixels.
+If you turn a border on using one of these buttons (instead of the + button or selecting them individually), the border starts at a thickness of three pixels.

-If you turn the border on with the + button, or select them individually, the border starts at a thickness of 1 pixel.
-Increase the thickness of the border to at least 2 pixels (3 or more is best) to see the full effect of the border.
+If you turn the border on with the + button, or select them individually, the border starts at a thickness of one pixel.
+Increase the thickness of the border to at least two pixels (three or more is best) to see the full effect of the border.

 Margin